 What the app does and why it's essential?

-Mapping roles of Inspectors, managers and Clients
+Mapping roles of employees and clients

 Rakesh B